 For starters, Stan Stephens’ tours are kept smaller than they need to be, so that everyone has room to spread out and relax.
 You might ride on either a 60-foot boat meant for 50 passengers, but where the tour has been kept at 40; or, you can ride an 80- to 82-foot boat, which was meant for 150 passengers, but the tours are kept to no more than 130.

-That said, Nature still takes center stage.
+Nature takes center stage.
 The eastern side of Prince William Sound tends to have more plentiful wildlife than the western area.
 On any given day trip you’ll likely see huge rafts of sea otters, horned and tufted puffins, cormorants, humpback whales, or even bald eagles surveying it all from overhead.

 During your cruise, you’ll be served a snack, lunch or both, depending on which tour you take.
 Good news: Since Valdez’s waters are famously calm, rough waters won’t get in the way of your enjoying your food—or the rest of the day, for that matter.